-If you need to change your housing status, you MUST cancel it by contacting Housing & Residential Services.

-Cancellation schedule and associated fees can be found in Section V of this agreement.
+If you need to change your housing status, you MUST cancel it by contacting the Housing and Residential Services office.
+Cancellation fees may apply-the full schedule of fees can be found in Section V of this agreement.
 Cancellation will not be processed until BOTH the cancellation form and the associated fees are received.

 The following terms and conditions are the basis for which all residence hall students must abide.
 Please read them carefully.
+If you do not understand any portion of these terms, please contact Housing and Residential Services at (978) 665-3219 and/or housing@fitchburgstate.edu.